Free Church Budgeting Template and Guide

 If a project requires more money, your budget can adapt to that.
 This may mean the church puts away a certain amount of money every month to fund that project in the future.

 Budgeting can be seen as a form of organizational and financial planning.
 This is because the estimated cost for a project can influence your organizational decisions as a church.
-If the project will cost more than the church can afford, you would need to plan additional fundraising efforts.
+If the project will cost more than the church can afford, you must plan additional fundraising efforts.

 On the other hand, if the estimated costs are lower, the church will have more money to designate elsewhere.
 This could mean funding more programs, making other upgrades or even expanding the project itself.